-If the Ethics Committee finds a violation of the Code of Ethics and Conduct by the Respondent, the Committee shall notify the Academy Secretary who shall notify the Respondent within thirty (30) business days beginning the day after receipt of the Ethics Committee report by certified mail or other tracked method of delivery.
-The Board shall provide the Respondent the opportunity to submit a response to the Ethics Committee Report within thirty (30) business days of the Respondent's receipt of the report.
+If the Ethics Committee finds a violation of the Code of Ethics and Conduct by the Respondent, the Board of Directors shall notify the Respondent within thirty (30) calendar days of receipt of the Ethics Committee report by certified mail or other tracked method of delivery.
+The Board shall provide the Respondent the opportunity to submit a response to the Ethics Committee Report within thirty (30) calendar days of the Respondent's receipt of the report.

-The Board of Directors shall then review the Ethics Committee Report, any associated materials, and the Response of the Respondent, if any was provided.
-Within sixty (60) business days after the receipt of the Response from the Respondent or the time for filing such response has expired, the Board shall affirm or reverse the findings of the Ethics Committee or business remand the case to the committee for further action.
+The Board of Directors shall review the Ethics Committee Report and the Response of the Respondent.
+Within sixty (60) calendar days after the receipt of the Response or the time for filing such response has expired, the Board shall affirm or reverse the findings of the Ethics Committee or remand the case to the committee for further action.